RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 on logging in.
 1. Open any web browser and type [just-eat.co.uk](just-eat.co.uk) into the navigation bar and press the Enter key.
-   a.
-This will bring you to the Just Eat homepage.
+   - This will bring you to the Just Eat homepage.
 <figure>
 	<img src="Images/Homepage.png"
 		width: 1000;